cihub/seelog/README.markdown

 =======

 Seelog is a powerful and easy-to-learn logging framework that provides functionality for flexible dispatching, filtering, and formatting log messages.
-Seelog is natively written in the [Go](http://golang.org/) programming language.
+It is natively written in the [Go](http://golang.org/) programming language.

 Features
 ------------------